Menace II Society: Plot

 Caine begins purchasing and cooking large amounts of crack cocaine, quickly becoming a dealer and hardened member of the gang.
-He romances a local girl named Ilena and has sexual intercourse with her.
+He romances a local girl named Ilena and has sex with her.
 One night, cops stop and assault him and Sharif before deliberately dumping them in a Hispanic neighborhood, expecting them to be further assaulted by Hispanic gang members.
 Surprisingly, the gang members sympathetically take them to a hospital instead.
 During his hospitalization, Ronnie invites Caine to accompany her to her new secretarial job in Atlanta.
 Initially hesitant, he ultimately agrees.
 At a party, Caine witnesses an inebriated Chauncey making sexual advances towards Ronnie.
 Angered, Caine pistol whips Chauncey, but is soon restrained by Stacy and Sharif.
 Chauncey retaliatorily sends his copy of the surveillance tape to the police.
 Ilena calls Caine about her pregnancy, but he denies paternity and rejects her.

 Ronnie and Caine visit the imprisoned Pernell, who encourages an emotional Caine to be a more positive role model for Anthony and relocate to Atlanta.
 Afterwards, Caine returns home, but Ilena's criminal cousin approaches him outside his house.
 An argument about Ilena and her pregnancy ensues, causing Caine to brutally stomp on Ilena's cousin in front of his onlooking neighbors.
 Caine's grandfather promptly comes outside, stops Caine and brings him inside.
 Finally having had enough of Caine's violent, trouble-prone ways, Caine's grandparents eject him from their house, despite his pleas to stay until he leaves for Atlanta.
 Learning from their friend Doc of Chauncey's betrayal, a now-wanted Caine and O-Dog seek refuge at Ronnie's and other friends' houses.
 O-Dog vows revenge on Chauncey while Ilena's cousin gathers his friends to seek revenge on Caine.

 As Caine and Ronnie prepare to depart for Atlanta, Ilena's cousin and his friends approach Ronnie's house and engage in a drive-by shootout, instantly killing Sharif and fatally wounding Caine as he shields Anthony.
 Afterwards, Stacy and Ronnie emerge from the house, respectively tending to Caine and Anthony.
 As Caine's life flashes before him, he recalls his grandfather asking him if he cares whether he lives or dies, and he realizes in his dying moment that he does.